-The First Sap of Manhood and How It Rises
+The First Sap of Manhood and How it Rises

 You will be able to look about you and discover all kinds of wondrous sights which we will assume you have avoided noticing before.

-We should perhaps pause here for a momentary tribute to our young men and to their truly superhuman power of the will.
-They have helped to preserve the clean, bracing customs of our society without complaint, and without resentment.
-And even today they are going on, eyes resolutely forward, looking neither to the right nor to the left, their minds diverted, their hearts pure.

-Never in all the march of civilization have so many had to wait for so long.
-But you will say, as others have before you, that it was surely worth it.
+In fact, everyone will wonder, because never in all the march of civilization have so many been exposed to so much for so long.

-However, for those few to whom the ten or twelve year wait may be a burden, we have scraped together a few words of advice.
+For the few of you, however, who have not yet gone through this 10- or 12-year period, and who have happened to look to the right or to the left, we have scraped together a few words of advice.

 Early in this period during which the sap is rising, you may notice that your father is acting strangely.
 He will often appear to be approaching a subject, only to veer away in confusion.